ahmedumarr/PINNs/README.md

 Litreature Reviews:
 1.Solving the wave equation with physics-informed deep learning
 2. Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations

+Results of the Code executed are there in Wiki